delacruz-dev/learn-webpack/example 1: very basic configuration/README.md

 The file exports a node module with entries for every configuration possible.
 In this example, we just are setting a couple of properties:

 - `entry`: It sets the working context.
 Webpack look in the specified directory for an entry point to start resolving your modules and generating your bundle.
 In the example, we've set the `./src` folder, which contains a simple `index.js` file with a `Hello World!` script.
 - `output`: is intended for setting the output directory and file name for our bundle.
+You don't have to manually create the `./dist` folder, webpack will do it for you.

 One mor thing: If you inspect the `package.json` file, you will find a script for triggering the module generation.
 It just calls `webpack` command.